 In 2009 Mark's quintet album 'In Deep' was released to critical acclaim - the Manchester Evening News awarded it five stars and said it was 'the key record of the second golden age of British jazz.’
 The following year saw the release of Mark's first big band album ‘Days Like These’ with the Hamburg-based NDR big band.
 That same year Mark was awarded APPJC ‘Parliamentary Jazz Musician of the Year 2010.’

 In 2013 Mark released ‘Ellington In Anticipation,' a radical reworking of Ellington melodies with an all-star line up which included Seb Rochford and Liam Noble.
 The CD of the project had many four and five-star reviews and was MOJO magazine’s ‘Jazz Album of 2013’ and nominated as ‘Best Jazz CD of 2013’ by the APPJC at the 2014 Parliamentary Awards.

-2016 has seen Mark being awarded Jazz FM Instrumentalist of the year and also nominated for the British Composer Awards for his composition ’With One Voice’.
+In 2016 Mark was awarded Jazz FM Instrumentalist of the year and also nominated for the British Composer Awards for his composition ’With One Voice’.